 8 min read · Educational

-- Shockwave therapy for digestive health works by changing the tissue environment — improving circulation, releasing visceral restriction, and calming the nervous system response driving gut symptoms.
+- Shockwave therapy for digestive health works by changing the tissue environment — improving circulation, releasing visceral restriction, and calming the nervous system patterns that are driving your gut symptoms.

-- Chronic digestive issues like IBS, constipation, and bloating often have a tissue and nervous system component that standard bowel dysfunction treatment cannot address alone.
+- Chronic issues like IBS, constipation, and bloating often have a physical, tissue-level component that no medication or diet change can fully reach.

-- The pelvic floor and digestive system are deeply connected — dysfunction in one almost always affects the other.
+- The pelvic floor and digestive system share anatomy, nerve pathways, and function.
+Dysfunction in one nearly always shows up in the other.

 Why Standard Bowel Dysfunction Treatment Often Falls Short

-As I explain in Episode 5 of Move Better, Live Better: “Many conditions don’t fail to heal because people didn’t try hard enough.
-They fail to heal because the tissue environment isn’t ideal for repair.”
-Shockwave therapy for digestive health changes that environment — and that changes everything.
+In Episode 5 of Move Better, Live Better, I talk about this directly: the body doesn’t fail to heal because people didn’t try hard enough.
+It fails to heal because the tissue environment isn’t right for repair.
+Shockwave therapy for digestive health is how I change that environment.

 The Gut-Nervous System Connection and Shockwave Therapy for Digestive Health